 Full-Stack Developers

-Is a full-stack developer a backend or frontend developer?
+Is a full-stack developer a backend or front-end developer?
 They’re both!
-A full-stack developer can work cross-functionally on both the front and backend, the the client and server sidese.
+A full-stack developer can work cross-functionally on both the front and backend, the client and server sides.
 They need to know a little about everything, making them hard to find.
 A full-stack developer knows everything there is to know about the web: how to set up and configure servers, how to write APIs, how to power an application using JavaScript, what a good UX landing page looks like, etc.

-Now that we’ve answered the full stack, backend developer, and frontend developer questions, we can move on to another burning issue: Where do you find them?
+Now that we’ve answered the entire stack, backend developer, and frontend developer questions, we can move on to another burning issue: Where do you find them?

 Finding Your Developers

 Finding developers and programmers for a startup isn’t as easy as posting a free ad on Craigslist or a job board.
 Developers are in demand all around the world.
 They come with hefty price tags and expectations.
-Large Silicon Valley enterprises will open up data centers and take a thousand developers off the market in the blink of an eye.
-As a small business, it can be hard to compete and find the right talent at the right price.
+Large Silicon Valley enterprises will open up data centers and take a thousand developers off the market in the blink of an eye.searching As a small business, competing and finding the right talent at the right price can be challenging.
 There are a few avenues you can explore, though.

 Freelancers